 For an overview of Local Church Coventant Relationship AND Autonomy see General UCC History & Policy slides 16-27.

 Currently the Heart of Texas does not own any property.
 Assets of the Association can be found on our Balance Sheet which as of December 31, 2022 was about $35,000.

-Currently there is no dissolution clause in our Association bylaws but the Executive Committee approved a change for the Association to vote on at the Fall Association meeting.
+Currently there is no dissolution clause in our current Association bylaws but the Executive Committee approved a dissolution clause to be voted on at the Fall Association meeting.
 Following standard dissolution clauses in the UCC, assets of the Association would go to the Conference upon dissolution.

 Of the $35,000 assets (as of 12/31/22), about $9,600 is earmarked for youth and $14,000 is earmarked for scholarships.
-The Conference would have to honor those restricted funds since donations given for those specific reasons and therefore they would move into Conference restricted funds for youth and scholarship, respectively.
+The Conference would have to honor those restricted funds since donations given for those specific reasons.
+Therefore, these assets would move into Conference restricted funds for youth and scholarship, respectively.